 - Place the dough is a large, lightly greased bowl.
 Cover with plastic wrap and a clean kitchen towel.
 Place in a warm space and allow to rest until doubled in size, about 1 hour.

 - While the dough rises, make the filling.
-In a medium bowl stir together pecans, brown sugar, cinnamon, salt and nutmeg until evenly combined.
+In a medium bowl stir together brown sugar, cinnamon, cocoa powder, salt and nutmeg until evenly combined.
 Set the butter aside.

 - Make the glaze by whisking powdered sugar, milk, and a pinch of salt until thick, smooth, and just pourable.

-- Starting with the long (20-inch) side of the dough, roll the dough into a coil like a giant cinnamon roll.
+- Starting with the long side of the dough, roll each dough into a coil like a giant cinnamon roll.
 Allow to rest seam side down for 5 minutes.

-- Place a rack in the center of the oven and preheat oven to 350 degrees F. When oven comes to temperature, add the cake to the oven and bake for 30-35 minutes or until puffed and golden brown.
-An internal thermometer will read near 190 degrees F if you want to be double dog sure.
+- Place a rack in the center of the oven and preheat oven to 350 degrees F. When oven comes to temperature, lightly brush the cake with egg wash and add the cake to the oven.
+Bake for 30-38 minutes until deeply golden brown and bubbling.

-- Allow cake to cool in the pan for 10-minutes before inverting onto a wire rack to cool completely.
+- Allow cake to cool for 10-minutes before inverting onto a wire rack to cool completely.

 - Once completely cool, press a feve into the bottom of the cake and glaze and decorate with sprinkles.
 Store, well wrapped at room temperature for up to four days.
 It’s really delicious heated and toasted in the few days after the cake is fresh baked.